HemaHarshitha21/Resume/README.md

     - lazyness

 **Achievements**
-- I got first prize in running
+- I got first prize in running and jumping

 **THANK YOU!!!**